 How does it work?
 What do I have to do in sessions?

 Because each person has different issues and goals, I tailor my therapeutic approach to your specific needs, making use of techniques derived from Somatic Experiencing®, polyvagal theory, mindfulness, self-compassion interventions and yoga.
-I will be inviting you to notice your feelings, sensations, thoughts and other parts of your interior world.
-Together, we will become observers of your nervous system and employ methods that enable it to become better regulated.
+I will be inviting you to notice and “be with” your feelings, sensations, thoughts and other parts of your interior world.
+At times I may ask you to make certain movements or do some breathing practices.
+Together, we’ll become observers of your nervous system and employ methods that enable it to become better regulated.

 How long will it take?

 Unfortunately, this isn’t possible to say.
-Everyone’s circumstances are unique and the length of time therapy can take to allow you to accomplish your goals depends on your desire for personal development, your commitment, and the factors that are driving you to seek therapy in the first place.
+Everyone’s circumstances are unique and the length of time healing can take relates to your goals, the state of your nervous system, your current situation, your history, your commitment, and the factors that are driving you to seek therapy in the first place.

 I want to get the most out of therapy.
 What can I do to help?

-I am so glad you are dedicated to getting the most out of your sessions.
-Your active participation and dedication is crucial to your success.
-After all, we only see each other for a session once a week.
-It’s the work you do outside of our sessions that will really help you see your personal growth and development.
+I am glad that you’re interested in getting the most out of your sessions.
+Your active participation and dedication is crucial to your healing.
+After all, we generally only meet once a week.
+It’s the work you do outside of our sessions that will help the process.